mongodb/specifications/source/unified-test-format/unified-test-format.rst

   clients), the test runner SHOULD associate each observed event with a client in order to perform these assertions.

+  Test files SHOULD NOT expect multiple event types (e.g. command monitoring *and* SDAM events) for a single client, as this spec presently does not define a process for collating and asserting mixed events.
+See `Mixing event types in observeEvents and expectedEvents`_ for more information.

   The array should contain at least one document.
 The structure of each document is as follows: